 F - Email

-Second, name the Google Sheet (Sheet1) as Dux-Soup Dashboard:
+The second step is to name the Google Sheet (Sheet1) as Dux-Soup Dashboard

 Note: if the code isn’t working for you, it’s very likely that the Sheet name does not exactly match.
 Unlike with the column names, the script does rely on the Sheet to have this exact name.